letoram/tui-bindings/lua/doc/lua-tui.md

 Then you can use the following function to request a new window to be created:

-    new_window(type, closure) => bool
+    new_window(type, closure, [hintstr]) => bool

-Where type is one of (default) "tui", "popup", "handover".
+Where type is one of (default) "tui", "popup", "handover" and "virtual".
 It returns true or false depending on the number of permitted subwindows and pending requests.

 The closure function will be called when the window has been created or if the request failed.
 This happens asynchronously as part of :process and can take some time before the request is actually processed.
 If it fails immediately it means that there are too many open windows already.

-The windows themselves are processed and refreshed as part of their parent.
+The windows themselves are processed and refreshed as part of their parent, although it is possible to explicitly process and refresh a subtree.

-It is possibly t
+A virtual, 'detached' window is a bit special in that it will always go through (unless OOM), but has no working external connection - it can be used as a scratch store, for testing and for building tpack buffers.

+How the window should behave in a managed setting can also be provided though the hintstr, which can be a split-direction, join-direction, tab or embed and the 'direction' being t,l,d or r.
+The split will cut the source window in half along one axis, while join will merely create the new window and position it relative to the source window.

+An embedded window will lack decorations of its own, and will take anchor hints as to where in the source window it should 'attach'.
+It cannot restack above or below, and it cannot reparent.

+A tabbed window can neither restack nor anchor.

 ## Force-Push